 During our 14 years of business in automotive service and insurance markets, we have built up rich domain knowledge not only of our own business, but also of the businesses of our partners.
 To fully digitalize our business, we have continuously worked to develop online tools and digital systems to empower our partners to run their businesses more efficiently and seamlessly connected to our platforms.
 We have built modular online management tools such as customer relationship management (CRM), order management, finance management and visual analysis systems, based on our proprietary hybrid cloud platform.
-All of our auto service providers and insurance sales partners use all or some of these online tools to manage their daily work, allowing us the opportunity to monetize the online software we built.
+All of our automotive after-sales service providers and insurance sales partners use all or some of these online tools to manage their daily work, allowing us the opportunity to monetize the online software we built.

-We have been putting more R&D resource to accelerate the development turning the existing online software modules into a SaaS based product.
-We have launched our SaaS product with select customers in 2023, which we expect to scale up based on our proprietary hybrid cloud platform, onto which we are migrating our current portfolio of online software products.
-Prior to the SaaS based product development which began in 20222, we've already started to sell our online software as a technology development service since 2021, making some of our service providers as technology business clients.
-We expect to add more features and iteratively update the product to enhance the capability as well as user experience.
-We currently market our technology business first only to our service providers and insurance sales partners.
-We expected to expand the technology business to external clients in 2024 and onwards when our products get matured and when we've already have a good product penetration in our existing potential client pool.
+We are putting more R&D resource to accelerate the development turning the existing online software modules into a SaaS based product.
+We estimate to launch and market our SaaS product in 2023.
+Currently, as of Q3 of 2022, our SaaS business is in the development phase, pending the complete scale up of our proprietary hybrid cloud platform, onto which we will complete migrating our current portfolio of online software products.
+Before that, we've already started to sell our online software as a technology development service, making some of our service providers as technology business clients.
+After the launch of our SaaS product, we expect to add more features and iteratively update the product to enhance the capability as well as user experience.
+We plan to market our technology business first only to our service providers and insurance sales partners in 2022 and 2023.
+We expected to expand the technology business to external clients in 2024 when our products get matured and when we've already have a good product penetration in our existing potential client pool.

 Beginning in 2020, we have started to monetize our technical services on online software as a new source of revenue.
-For the year 2023, our technical services business generated revenue of \$30.7 million.
+For the year 2022, our technical services business generated revenue of \$15.48 million.
 Currently, this revenue takes the form of technology development service fees.
-We continue to develop our SaaS (Software as a Service) model for recurring subscription revenue.
+We plan to switch to a full SaaS (Software as a Service) model for recurring subscription revenue.
 We expect to expand this business by developing more features and by turning more of our after-service and insurance clients and partners into our technology business clients.